-Copenhagen – After hearing from PETA, Danish fashion brand Stine Goya confirmed a sweeping ban on several materials cruelly derived from animals: fur, exotic skins, and angora.
-It’s the latest animal-friendly action from the brand – which recently opened a store in London – after sending scores of fabulous faux-fur looks down the runway at Copenhagen Fashion Week.
+After hearing from PETA, Danish fashion brand Stine Goya has confirmed a sweeping ban on several cruelly produced materials derived from animals: fur, exotic skins, and angora.
+It’s the latest animal-friendly action from the brand, which recently opened a store in London, after sending scores of fabulous faux fur looks down the runway at Copenhagen Fashion Week.

 We are praising Stine Goya for its kindness to animals.

 Terrified Animals Are Killed for Fashion